-The adverse reactions listed below reflect the experience from investigational studies of Accutane (isotretinoin) , and the postmarketing experience.
-The relationship of some of these events to Accutane (isotretinoin) therapy is unknown.
-Many of the side effects and adverse reactions seen in patients receiving Accutane (isotretinoin) are similar to those described in patients taking very high doses of vitamin A (dryness of the skin and mucous membranes, eg, of the lips, nasal passage, and eyes).
+The adverse reactions listed below reflect the experience from investigational studies of Zenatane, and the post-marketing experience.
+The relationship of some of these events to Zenatane therapy is unknown.
+Many of the side effects and adverse reactions seen in patients receiving Zenatane are similar to those described in patients taking very high doses of vitamin A (dryness of the skin and mucous membranes, e.g., of the lips, nasal passage, and eyes).

 Cheilitis and hypertriglyceridemia are usually dose related.
 Most adverse reactions reported in clinical trials were reversible when therapy was discontinued; however, some persisted after cessation of therapy (see WARNINGS and ADVERSE REACTIONS).